Derk Jan Eppink

 Derk Jan Eppink (born 7 November 1958) is a Dutch journalist, politician in the Netherlands, and former cabinet secretary for European Commissioners Bolkestein (1999–2004) and Kallas (2004–2007).
 In 2009, he was elected to the European Parliament for List Dedecker, and in 2019 for Forum for Democracy.
-In 2021, he became an MP in the Dutch House of Representatives for the JA21 party.
+In 2021, he became an MP in the Dutch House of Representatives for the JA21 party, but in 2023 he switched to the Farmer-Citizen Movement.

 He sits on the European Conservatives and Reformists Group Executive.

 Eppink was born in Steenderen, Gelderland.
 He studied Dutch law at the Vrije Universiteit Amsterdam (1977–1981) and thereafter European law and International Politics at the University of Amsterdam.
 In 1984 he moved to Brussels to become trainee at the European Commission.
-Thereafter he worked for 3 years as assistant to Members of the European Parliament.
+Thereafter he worked for three years as assistant to Members of the European Parliament.

 In 1987, Derk Jan Eppink joined the Dutch newspaper NRC Handelsblad where he was assigned to the foreign desk.
 He covered South Africa, worked as correspondent in Poland and became political editor reporting on Dutch politics in The Hague.
 In 1995, he moved to the Flemish newspaper De Standaard where he reported on Belgian politics.
-He wrote two books on his experiences in Belgian politics: Vreemde Buren (Odd neighbors), Avonturen van een Nederbelg (Adventures of a Nether-belgian).
+He wrote two books on his experiences in Belgian politics: Vreemde Buren (Odd neighbors), Avonturen van een Nederbelg (Adventures of a Nether-Belgian).

 In October 1999, he started working as member of cabinet of Dutch European Commissioner Frits Bolkestein.
-He was Bolkestein’s liaison with the European Parliament, speechwriter and also assigned to liberalization of postal markets.
+He was Bolkestein's liaison with the European Parliament, speechwriter and also assigned to liberalization of postal markets.
 In 2004, in co-operation with Bolkestein, he published the book The Limits of Europe.
 In October 2004 Eppink joined the cabinet of Siim Kallas, European Commissioner from Estonia, responsible for administration, audit and anti-fraud.
 In March 2007 Eppink published his book Life of a European Mandarin describing his experiences in the European Commission.
-A lecture he gave about this subject and about the European Union in general, at the Roosevelt Academy on 14 November 2007.
 The book has been published in Dutch, French, English, Estonian, and Czech.